How to Increase Website Conversions With The Right Messaging

 - Timer: This trigger enables you to determine when to display your campaign, based on how long a visitor has been on your site.
 It could show immediately when a visitor lands, 10 seconds later, and so on.

 - Exit intent: This trigger is growing in popularity.
 Exit intent tracks your visitors mouse movement, and if the visitor appears to be leaving or “exiting” your site, you can use that as a trigger for your campaign.

-- Scroll percentage:- Show your campaign when a visitor scrolls down page a certain percentage of your page.
+- Scroll percentage: Show your campaign when a visitor scrolls down a certain percentage of your page.

 Ultimately any combination of targeted messaging delivered through displays, videos, and chats will improve your conversion rate.
-We’ve looked at thousands of campaigns and found that each of the display types and triggers can be effective.
+We’ve looked at thousands of campaigns and found that each display type and the trigger can be effective.
 Because investing in videos can take significant resources (time and money), I recommend starting with display and chat to deliver the right message at the right time.
 When you have videos on hand, you can embed them on your product pages to level up your product content and add them into your displays to get them in front of shoppers as they browse your site.